Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

-Figure~\ref{fig:cls_results}a shows the training set, illustrating the data distribution across the two classes.
-Figure~\ref{fig:cls_results}b presents the loss convergence curves on both training and validation sets, demonstrating that the LC-NCRN circuit can learn linear classification tasks.
-Figure~\ref{fig:cls_results}c illustrates the trained model's predictions on a uniformly spaced test grid, highlighting the learned decision boundary and misclassified points (marked with an $\times$).
-The observed decision boundary successfully approximates the intended discriminant function $x_1 + 2x_2 = 2$, as evidenced from its intercepts on: (a) \textit{$x_1$-axis}: at $x_2 = 0.0$, $x_1 \approx 2.0$) and (b) \textit{$x_2$-axis}: at $x_1 = 0.0$, $x_2 \approx 1.0$.
+Figure~\ref{fig:cls_results}a shows the training set, illustrating the distribution of data between the two classes.
+Figure~\ref{fig:cls_results}b presents the loss convergence curves in the training and validation sets, demonstrating that the LC-NCRN circuit can learn linear classification tasks.
+Figure~\ref{fig:cls_results}c shows the trained model's predictions on a uniformly spaced test grid, highlighting the learned decision boundary and the misclassified points (marked with an $\times$).
+The observed decision boundary successfully approximates the intended discriminant function $x_1 + 2x_2 = 2$, as evidenced by its intercepts on: (a) \textit{$x_1$-axis}: at $x_2 = 0.0$, $x_1 \approx 2.0$) and (b) \textit{$x_2$-axis}: at $x_1 = 0.0$, $x_2 \approx 1.0$.